B-Team-Organisation/Fantasy-Chess/documentation/Writerside/topics/Networking.md

 ## HTTP Response Callback Listener

 Maps exposed by the HttpResponseListener to consumers to be able to dynamically assign them at runtime.

+Mapped events are:
+- `handleHttpResponse` - a successful HTTP request
+- `failed` - should the HTTP request fail, or return an error code
+- `cancelled` - should the response be cancelled on the client

 ## Auth